 The problem consists of submental fat, jowl fat, and loss of definition of the mandible (jawline).

 - Extra submental fat is often seen in heavy individuals and often presents as a “double chin”.
-Normal-weighted individuals might possibly also have visible fat in the region, particularly with the loss of elasticity associated with aging.
-It might possibly also just be genetic.
+Normal-weighted individuals could also have visible fat in the region, particularly with the loss of elasticity associated with aging.
+It could also just be genetic.

 - Jowls look like the accumulation of fat on the lower cheek overlying the jaw bone and are more commonly and prominently found in people over 50 years of age.
 They are undeniable signs of aging and are accentuated by loss of collagen and loss of contour of the mandible.

-- In addition to removing fat, submental liposuction causes contraction of the skin.
+- In adds to to removing fat, submental liposuction causes contraction of the skin.
 This helps to regain the tightness and smoothness of youthful skin.

 Who undergoes Submental and Jowl liposuction?

 - Women, arguably being more concerned with their looks, are more likely to undergo submental or jowl liposuction, especially those beyond 40 years of age and with a heavy face.
 That said, this procedure is done in patients from anywhere between 18 to 80 years of age and includes a fair share of men.

 - Submental and jowl liposuction is considered a viable, safer and less expensive alternative to a facelift.
 It is appropriate for patients with submental fat or jowls seeking aesthetic improvement or for those who are not suitable for facelift surgery due to, for example, an ongoing smoking habit, diabetes or significant medical problems.

 - Patients requiring speedy recovery and those just not ready for a big procedure are good candidates.